megatron-github/Search-Engine-Optimization/README.md

 ## Background

 The search engine`TweetIndex` had two methods — `search()` and `process_tweets()` — to find the most recent tweet.
 The method  `search()` has a parameter `query` telling which kind of tweets to search.
-Thus, the search engine saves all the tweets in its memory to revisit and return a query-satisfied tweet.
-The engine stores all the tweets in memory using `process_tweets()`.
-The method `process_tweet()` takes a list of tweets as an argument.
+The method `process_tweet()` takes a list of tweets as an argument and stores all the tweets into an array.
+The search engine saves all the tweets in its memory to revisit and return a query-satisfied tweet.

-To search for the latest tweet that satisfied the query, the method `search()` must loops through the entire list of tweets.
+To search for the latest tweet that satisfied the query, the method `search()` loops through the entire list of tweets.
 For each tweet, the engine checks if it contains all the words in the query.
 The engine only selects the tweet that contains all the query words and has the latest timestamp.

 The running time of `search()` is affected by the sizes of the query string, the tweet string, and the list of tweets.
 For *l = number of words in the query*,  *m = number of words in the tweet*, and *n = number of available tweets*, the running time of `search()` is *O(l·m·n)*.
-Thus, the time complexity of `search()` will get worse and worse with bigger lists of tweets and longer query/tweet strings.
+Hence, as the list of tweets, the length of each tweet strings, and/or the length of the query string gets bigger, the running time of `search()` will get worse and worse.

 ## Approach